University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Assignments/Assignment5.md

 5. Fix the low severity issue (UPPERCASE), in the "main"" branch ONLY
     + Edit your data/ file, and remove the low severity issue. [*1 points*]
+    + Edit your doc/ file, which is in the format of a [changelog](https://keepachangelog.com/en/1.0.0/) adding a CHANGED entry for your fix, that links to the low severity issue above [*1 points*]
     + Write a descriptive commit message, which references the low severity issue above [*1 point*]
     + Push both branches to your repo
-    + Edit the doc/ file, which is in the format of a [changelog](https://keepachangelog.com/en/1.0.0/) adding a CHANGED entry for your fix, that links to the low severity issue above [*2 points*]

 (total: 4 points)